Food safety with high precision - Pathogenomics for the food industry

 Whole genome sequencing (WGS) is a method used to determine the complete DNA sequence of an organism’s genome.

 WGS has superior sensitivity, specificity and accuracy compared with traditional methods used in surveillance, source tracking, and investigation of foodborne outbreaks.
-The method is therefore revolutionizing how the public health and food regulatory sectors perform outbreak investigations and epidemiological surveillance of foodborne pathogens in the food chain.
+The method has therefore revolutionized how the public health and food regulatory sectors perform outbreak investigations and epidemiological surveillance of foodborne pathogens in the food chain.
 This gives increased possibilities for tracing potential contaminations back to individual processing plants.

 Knowledge and benefits

-Potentially, the application of WGS technology able to provide the most significant public health benefit has yet to be implemented: The use of WGS for preventative contamination controls in the food industry will result in a better understanding of transmission patterns and sources for microbial contamination, giving safer products on the market.
+Potentially, the application of WGS technology able to provide the most significant public health benefit has yet to be implemented: The use of WGS for preventative contamination controls in the food industry.
+This approach will result in a better understanding of transmission patterns and sources for microbial contamination, giving safer products on the market.

 The project plan

-The project will build a genomic database giving an overview of the origin, diversity and distribution of Listeria monocytogenes in the Norwegian food industry, and across different food chains.
+The project has collected and sequenced environmental isolates of L. monocytogenes from the Norwegian food industry, and performed phylogenetic analyses and mapping of genes conferring relevant functions to individual strains.
+This will give an overview of the origin, diversity and distribution of L. monocytogenes in the Norwegian food industry, and across different food chains.

-We will test the potential of metagenomic sequencing based methods for faster and more sensitive analysis results, and investigate how WGS can give added value through information about virulence and persistence traits and clarify practical and legislative barriers for implementation of WGS in the food industry.
+We have examined the potential of metagenomic sequencing based methods for faster and more sensitive analysis results.
+The project will also investigate how WGS can give added value through information about virulence and persistence traits, and clarify practical and legislative barriers for implementation of WGS in the food industry.